What is Etching?

 In this process I use nail art stamping plates and specific nail stamp polish directly onto prepared silver.
 The stamping plate is covered in polish and, using a rubber stamp, the image is transferred to the silver.
 This process is relatively fast in comparison to photoetching, but has limitations on size; and is dependant on the images and quality of the stamping plates.

 In this process I hand paint the resist onto prepared silver using a number of resists including nail polish, stop out varnish and permanent inks.
 I only use this process for one-off organic pieces which require a low etching depth.

 I am just learning about this traditional etching process, using Lascaux Hard Resist solution.
 The solution creates a waxy resist over the entire silver plate.
 I then hand engrave the areas which are to be etched.
 This removes the resist so that the engraved areas are exposed ready to be etched.

-I am currently investigating an idea of using my new Silhouette Curio machine to engrave computer generated designs into the prepared sheet so as to create more uniform and repeatable designs.
+I am currently testing using a Silhouette machine to engrave computer generated designs into the prepared sheet so as to create more uniform and repeatable designs.